nim-lang/Nim/doc/contributing.md

    https://forum.nim-lang.org/t/4317

-2. When reviewing large diffs that may involve code moving around, GitHub's interface doesn't help much as it doesn't highlight moves.
+2. When reviewing large diffs that may involve code moving around, GitHub's interface doesn't help much, as it doesn't highlight moves.
 Instead, you can use something like this, see visual results `here <https://github.com/nim-lang/Nim/pull/10431#issuecomment-456968196>`_:

      ```cmd